Low Income Family Supplement

 - in Australia for at least 46 weeks, and

 - not subject to a newly arrived resident’s waiting period at any time

-You meet the other requirements for Low Income Family Supplement if:
+You meet the other rules for Low Income Family Supplement if you:

-- you or your partner received Family Tax Benefit for 39 weeks or more
+- didn’t get Family Tax Benefit (FTB) for 39 weeks or more

-- you didn’t receive another pension or benefit from the Australian Government for more than 39 weeks
+- didn’t get income support from the Australian Government for more than 39 weeks

-- you were not in prison or a psychiatric institution for more than 25 weeks in the financial year
+- weren’t in prison or a mental health facility for more than 25 weeks last financial year

-- you are not in prison or a psychiatric institution when you submit your claim, and
+- aren’t in prison or a mental health facility when you claim, and

-- you and your partner have not already received the Low Income Supplement or Low Income Family Supplement in the financial year
+- your partner didn’t get the Low Income Family Supplement last financial year

-If you are not eligible for the Low Income Family Supplement because you did not receive Family Tax Benefit for 39 weeks or more in the previous financial year but otherwise meet all the other eligibility criteria, you may be able to claim the Low Income Supplement.
+- aren’t eligible for Low Income Supplement because you got Family Tax Benefit for 39 weeks or more in the previous financial year, and

 The Low Income Family Supplement is a $300 annual payment.